Stem Cell Alternative to Spinal Fusion & Lumbar Disc Replacement Surgery

 How Stem Cells Can Prevent the Need for Back Surgery

 Decrease painful inflammation, repair damaged disc cartilage and improve hydration and disc height

 Stem cell therapies are an exciting treatment alternative to spinal fusion and lumbar disc replacement.
-In many patient cases, your own adult stem cells can replace the need for surgery.
+In many cases, your own adult stem cells may be able to replace the need for surgery.
 This minimally invasive treatment can lead to dramatic improvement in low back pain, while significantly decreasing the risks and recovery time associated with traditional invasive back surgery.
-The back injection administered into a damaged disc during the stem cell procedure can decrease painful inflammation, repair damaged disc cartilage and improve hydration and disc height.
+The back injection administered into a damaged disc during the stem cell procedure may decrease painful inflammation, repair damaged disc cartilage and improve hydration and disc height.

-Excellent alternative to back surgery when there is no instability in the spine or large disc herniations
+May be an excellent alternative to fusion surgery when there is no instability in the spine or large disc herniation

-Stem cell treatments for back pain are an excellent alternative to spinal fusion and other back surgery when there is no instability in the spine and there are no large disc herniations present.
-Spinal stenosis, scoliosis and spondylolisthesis are also conditions where stem cells are not a recommended treatment option.
+Stem cell treatments for back pain may be an excellent alternative to spinal fusion and other back surgery when there is no instability in the spine and there is not a large disc herniation present.
+Stem cell therapy is not a recommended treatment option for spinal stenosis, scoliosis and spondylolisthesis.
 Stem cell therapy for the treatment of degenerative disc disease, facet arthritis, and minor disc herniations can dramatically reduce the number of days lost to disability and return patients to work and recreation in markedly reduced time frames compared to surgical alternatives.

 Finding relief from severe back pain can be life changing.
 Below are excerpts from reviews publicly posted by our Colorado patients on Facebook and Vitals.com.
 For more details and examples of what back pain stem cell patients are saying, please visit stem cell reviews for back pain.